unrealcv/synthetic-computer-vision/README.md

 # Reference

 This reference list is generated automatically using script `gen-reference.py` in this repo.
 The script uses the awesome [scholar.py](https://github.com/ckreibich/scholar.py) library.
 Information is retrieved from google scholar.
 Send [me](qiuwch@gmail.com) an email if you spot any mistake.
-Citation information is from google scholar by the date: 09/27/16 as an indicator of impact.
-It is also helpful to discover related works.
+Citation information is from google scholar by the date: 09/27/16 It is used as an indicator of impact and also helpful to discover related works.

 ~~Only the first author is shown in the text.
 Hover on the author name to see the complete author list.~~ author information is missing due to some error of google scholar API, I need to manually add them.

-div id is the bib citekey from google scholar, use the div id makes it easier to reference a work in this document.
+If you want to edit this README file.
+The div id is bib citekey from google scholar, use div id makes it easier to reference a work in this document.

 ## 2016
 (Total=10)